Singularities on Fano fibrations and beyond: Rationally connected varieties with nef

 \section{\bf Rationally connected varieties with nef $-K$}

 In this section we prove Theorems \ref{t-mc-pro-conj} and \ref{t-bnd-rc-gen-pairs}.
 The latter implies the former.
-The strategy of the proof of \ref{t-bnd-rc-gen-pairs} is similar to the one given in [\ref{BDS}] in dimension $3$ which splits the theorem into two cases: when $K_X\not \equiv 0$ and when $K_X\equiv 0$.
-In the first case we use the MMP to reduce to the case when we have a Mori fibre structure in which case we can apply Theorem \ref{t-mc-sh-conj}, [\ref{B-FT-fib}, Theorem 2.3] and induction on dimension.
-In the second case we need a different argument than the one given in [\ref{BDS}] and this is the next proposition (which is similar to [\ref{CZ}, Lemma 4.7] but our proof is quite different).
+The strategy of the proof of \ref{t-bnd-rc-gen-pairs} is similar to the one given in [\ref{BDS}][\ref{CDCH+}] in dimension $3$ which splits the theorem into two cases: when $K_X\not \equiv 0$ and when $K_X\equiv 0$.
+In the first case, we use the MMP to reduce to the situation when we have a Fano type fibre structure in which case we can apply Theorem \ref{t-mc-sh-conj}, [\ref{B-FT-fib}, Theorem 2.3] and induction on dimension.
+In the second case, we need a different argument than the one given in [\ref{BDS}][\ref{CDCH+}] and this is the next proposition.